azamsharp/azamsharp.github.io/_posts/2022-29-2022-evolving-client-server-swiftui.md

 }
 ```

-The NetworkModel class can be called directly from the ContentView.
+The NetworkModel class can be called directly from the ContentView as shown below:

 ```swift
 struct ContentView: View {